srijeet2310/srijeet2310.github.io/_news/announcement_5.md

 related_posts: false
 ---

-Our publication, "DynaRapid: Fast-tracking from C to routed circuits", got accepted at the 34th IEEE International Conference on Field-Programmable Logic and Applications held in Torino, Italy
+Our publication, "DynaRapid: Fast-tracking from C to routed circuits", got accepted at the 34th IEEE International Conference on Field-Programmable Logic and Applications held in Torino, Italy.